 - If you buy dairy weaner calves, check carefully to see if they have been dehorned and how good a job was done on them.
 If the job was botched, the horns will grow into nasty small horns again that can still do damage and should be removed.

-- If you have horned cattle on your farm now - call your veterinarian and have the horns removed properly with an anesthetic.
+- If you have horned cattle on your farm now - be aware that from 1 October 2019, it will be prohibited to dehorn cattle without the use of local anaesthetic.
+Consider ways to minimise the pain and distress and other negative health consequences (such as infection) that can be caused through using this procedure.
+Consult your veterinarian about dehorning.
 Don't let a kind neighbour cut them off with a saw or guillotine secateurs.
 You will remember the cost of this and all the blood and trauma when you buy your next lot of cattle!

 - When choosing a bull to mate your cows, use a naturally polled breed.
 If you have a horned breed of cow the offspring should be all polled with the odd exception.